-Employees must provide seven days' notice if the need for safe/sick time is foreseeable (i.e., expected or planned leave).
-When the need for safe/sick time is unforeseeable, Employees must provide notice as soon as practicable.
-To provide notice of the need to use safe/sick time, Employees should contact the Human Resources Department.
+Employees must provide oral or written notice of their need to use safe/sick time.
+If the need for safe/sick time is foreseeable (i.e., the employee is aware of the need to use safe/sick time seven days or more before such use), we request employees provide reasonable advance notice of no more than seven days, to the extent possible.
+To provide notice of the need to use safe/sick time, Employees must contact the Human Resources Department.